Street Snacks – Visit a Costa Rica Food Festival

 Chorreadas are delicious Costa Rican corn pancakes served warm.
 They usually come with fresh natilla – or sour cream – and they are one of the country’s culinary claims-to-fame.

 Arroz Cantones fried rice was introduced by the large Chinese immigrant population, but became so popular that it is now considered one of the country’s typical foods.
 There is something in it for everyone: ham, chicken, shrimp, pork.
-For vegetables, most recipes call for scallions, celery, bean sprouts, and sweet peppers; and don’t forget the soy sauce, which gives it its color.
+For vegetables, most recipes call for scallions, celery, bean sprouts, and sweet peppers.
+Oh, and don’t forget the soy sauce, which gives it its color.
+This is a very popular street snack at Costa Rica food festivals.

 Fun Fact: In 2013, 52 chefs and 20 assistants representing 35 restaurants went down in the Guinness Book of World Records for largest plate of fried rice.
 The plate weighing 1.3 tons was created in celebration of Chinese New Year.

-Pupusas hail from El Salvador, but you can find street vendors cooking up these corn tortillas filled with pork, cheese and refried beans at almost all fresh food markets and fiestas throughout Costa Rica.
+Pupusas hail from El Salvador, but when the Food Festival is happening you will find vendors cooking up these savory street snacks.
+In fact, these corn tortillas filled with pork, cheese and refried beans can be found at almost all fresh food markets and fiestas throughout Costa Rica.
 They are usually served with spicy cabbage fermented in vinegar.

 Elote con Mantequilla literally means “corn cob with butter” and is delicious anywhere you travel.

 Chicharrones are downright delicious.
-There are two varieties: crunchy and not crunchy.
+There are two varieties of this popular Costa Rican street snack: crunchy and not crunchy.
 The crunchy kind are made from the skin, and people either love them or hate them.
 The meaty kind is made of delectable pork meat.

 Enyucados are very similar to empanadas, but cooked with yucca flour instead of corn or wheat flour.
 They can be stuffed with anything from chicken and vegetables to pulled beef and cheese.
 Enyucados are delicious hot pockets of meaty, cheesy goodness.

 Granizados are Costa Rican snow cones.
 Men in little carts walk around putting shaved ice smothered in sugary syrup, along with powdered and condensed milk, into little cups.
-These frozen treats are a popular way to cool off and escape the Guanacaste heat at the beach.
+During the food festivals, these frozen treats are a popular street snack to help provide some relief from the Guanacaste heat.